-Since the external loading is changing twice along the beam, first time at the reactions at A and the second time at the active concentrated force of 10 kN, two sections should be performed to take in account the change of external forces and hence of internal forces.
-The loading case implies that keeping the right portion lead to easier calculations.
-FBDs of the whole beam as well as the two kept portions are illustrated in figure 4.43.
-The origin of x-axis is always coincident with point A.
+Since the external loading changes twice along the beam, first at the reactions at A and the next at the active concentrated force of 10 kN, two sections should be taken to account for the change in external forces and thus in internal forces.
+The loading case implies that retaining the right portion leads to easier calculations.
+Figure 4.43 shows the FBDs of the whole beam and of the two portions.
+The origin of the x axis is always coincident with point A.